-Sugar Research Institute (SRI) awards scholarships every year for undergraduates studying engineering (chemical, mechanical and electrical), science or technical disciplines at an Australian university or tertiary institution.
+Sugar Research Institute (SRI) awards scholarships every year for undergraduates studying engineering (chemical, mechanical, process and electrical), science or technical disciplines at an Australian university or tertiary institution.
 The SRIS aims to encourage the participation of high calibre students in the Australian sugar processing industry.

 SRI will be funding four scholarship recipients in 2018 to be hosted by Australian sugar mills and refineries for three work placements of four weeks each over one and half years (two placements during the crushing season and one placement during maintenance).

 Students undertaking an engineering (chemical, mechanical and electrical), science or technical degree at an Australian university or tertiary institution.

 Penultimate year domestic students

 Engineering (Chemical, Mechanical and Electrical), Science or Technical

 Application dates for 2018 Scholarships: